sepehr-safari/nostr-deploy-cli/examples/basic-usage.md

 ## Troubleshooting

-### NPub Too Long for DNS
+### NPub Too Long for Subdomains

 NPub subdomains are quite long.
-If you encounter DNS issues:
+If you encounter issues:

-1. Ensure your DNS provider supports long subdomains
+1. Ensure your hosting service supports long subdomains
 2. Consider using a shorter custom domain if you control the host server
 3. The CLI handles this automatically for nostrdeploy.com